seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **HYPE, LIT and SKY have no admitted protocol channel, and the exchange list is the only channel that names them.** Each is named unserved in the appendix on every run (item 63), and its unlocks, votes and upgrades reach state through §6's type lanes and through its own discovery search, which §5's hunt runs before any served coin's (§5 step 5), on §6's source rule.
+Their cliffs are read on the unlock lane (below) — HYPE's and LIT's; the dataset does not carry SKY.

 | Coin | What each protocol class returned |
 |---|---|